 Unlike traditional data warehouses, where business won’t see the data until it’s curated, using the modern data architecture businesses can ingest new data sources through the framework and analyze it within hours and days, instead of months and years.

 In the next part of this series, we’ll discuss, “What is Metadata Driven Architecture?” and see how it enables organizations to build robust ingestion and transformation frameworks to build successful Agile data lake solutions.
-Let me know what your thoughts are in the comments and head to Clarity Insights for more info.
+Let me know what your thoughts are in the comments and head to Accenture for more info.